ZevVladimir/ATHENA/README.md

 - The formats should be something like {:03d} and supplied in the config file
 - **If** you already have run the code **and** have the particle information pickled you can instead just use the *known_snaps* parameter.

-### SPARTA Data Requirements
+### SPARTA Data Requirements \[SPARTA_DATA\]

 - The halo data is expected to be supplidd from the .hdf5 output file from SPARTA
 - The path to this file should be indicated with the *SPARTA_output_path* parameter
 - The file's name should be provided with the *curr_sparta_file* parameter
 - SPARTA should be run with at least the provided parameters so that all information is present

-### Initial Config Params
+### Initial \[SEARCH\] Config Parameters

 Before running the code several parameters must be specified to determine what dataset will be generated.
-The generated dataset can consist currently of either one or two snapshots of data.
-The dataset contains the following information.
+The generated dataset can consist currently of only two snapshots of data.
+The dataset contains the following information split into two storage types.
+The information is stored in at least one pandas dataframe saved as an .h5 file.
+The number of dataframes is determined by the *sub_dset_mem_size* parameter.
+Set this to be the maximum number of bytes a file should hold.

+Currently the way to determine which snapshots are used is done in the following way:
+- The primary snapshot is determined with the snapshot that has the redshift closest to the *p_red_shift* parameter
+- The secondary snapshot is determined by going *t_dyn_step* dynamical time steps (see paper for definition) back in time from the primary snapshot

+The search for particles looks within the *search_radius* (in multiples of R200m) of each halo's center.
+We choose a measure of R200m as this allows for generalizability to all sizes of halos.

+### Running the code: gen_ML_dsets.py

+After the \[SEARCH\], \[SNAP_DATA\], and \[SPARTA_DATA\] parameters are set (and potentially \[MISC\] parameters as well) you are ready to create the datasets.
+This is done by simply running the python code: `python3 ~/src/gen_ML_dsets.py`

+### Saved Information

+The code will generate several .h5 files of the saved information within the specified output location *ML_dset_path* in the subdirectory of ~/*ML_dset_path*/ + *curr_sparta_file*_\<primary snap number\>to\<secondary snap number\>/ and then there will be a Train/ and Test/ folder each of which contain folders for halo information and particle information.

+1. Halo Information
-1. halo_first (The starting indices for the halos)
+    1. Halo_first (The starting indices for the halos)
-2. halo_n (The number of particles in each halo)
+    2. Halo_n (The number of particles in each halo)
+    3. Halo_indices (The indices of the halos locations in SPARTA's arrays)
+2. Particle Information
-3. HPIDS (The unique ID created for each particle and halo combination)
+    1. HIPIDS (The unique ID created for each particle and halo combination)
-4. Orbit/Infall (The classification of each particle as orbiting or infalling according to SPARTA)
+    2. Orbit_infall (The classification of each particle as orbiting or infalling according to SPARTA)
+    3. p_Scaled_radii (The radii of the particles at the primary snapshot)
+    4. p_Radial_vel (The radial velocities of the particles at the primary snapshot)
+    5. p_Tangential_vel (The tangential velocities of the particles at the primary snapshot)
-5. Radius (The radii of the particles)
+    6. c_Scaled_radii (The radii of the particles at the secondary snapshot)
-6. Rad Vel (The radial velocities of the particles)
+    7. c_Radial_vel (The radial velocities of the particles at the secondary snapshot)
-7. Tang Vel (The tangential velocities of the particles)
+    8. c_Tangential_vel (The tangential velocities of the particles at the secondary snapshot)

-Radius, radial velocity, tangential velocity

--

-#### gen_ML_dsets.py
+    9. p_phys_vel (The physical velocities of the particles at the primary snapshot)

 ## Training the Model